Muhammedijas981/blog-platform/README.md

 **Full-Stack Developer Position Submission - Kapybara HQ**

-A modern, production-ready blogging platform built with Next.js 16, featuring type-safe APIs, rich text editing, category management, and image uploads.
+A production-ready blogging platform built with Next.js 16, featuring type-safe APIs, rich text editing, category management, and image uploads.
 Developed as part of the technical assessment for the Full-Stack Developer position at Kapybara HQ.

 ---